weiju/ratr0-engine/docs/RENDERING.md

 of the Amiga hardware in mind.
 There is a limit on how many blits can be performed per frame and it is not very high.
 Since a game needs to also update its game world, we took measurements of how much effect dirty rectangle restoration and blit queue would take.

 On a barebones A500 system, there is surprisingy little time available for blitting if the game also needs to update other data structures and game logic, so it was decided to forego explicit queuing of blits and just directly blit objects as they are updated.

 ## Central Concepts

+On the display level, we only deal with Amiga display primitives in a very direct manner, meaning

+  * Copper lists
+  * Playfields
+  * Sprites
+  * Blitter operations

+### Copper lists

 ### Double buffering